Petrophysics

 Base properties – Opens the base property calculation wizard.
 This module allows estimation of hydrostatic pressure, temperature gradient, overburden stress, and effective stress using well depth and fluid parameters.
 Input parameters include fluid density, gravity constant, and depth range.
 The resulting curves can be saved as new well logs for further use in pore pressure or stress analysis.

-Shale volume calculation Shale Volume calculation – Opens the shale volume calculation module.
+Shale volume calculation Shale Volume – Opens the shale volume calculation module.
 Select the method (e.g., linear, Larionov) and input the gamma ray or other relevant logs.

-Porosity_calculations Porosity calculation – Opens the porosity calculation wizard.
+Porosity_calculations Porosity – Opens the porosity calculation wizard.
 Supports various methods (density, sonic, neutron, or combined) and requires input of matrix and fluid properties.

-Saturation_calculation Saturation calculation – Opens the saturation wizard.
+Saturation_calculation Saturation – Opens the saturation wizard.
 Allows configuration of water saturation methods such as Archie or Simandoux, and includes parameter input for resistivity logs, cementation exponent, and formation water resistivity.

-Pore pressure calculationPore pressure calculation – Opens the pore pressure estimation module.
+Pore pressure calculationPore pressure – Opens the pore pressure estimation module.
 Includes methods like Eaton’s and Bowers’, allowing you to define input logs (e.g., velocity, resistivity) and calibration parameters.

 Lithology interpretationOpens the lithology interpretation tool.
 This module enables defining lithotypes (e.g., sand, shale, limestone) based on log value ranges and logical rules.
 Users can set multiple lithotypes, assign weights to log parameters, define matching thresholds, and manage conflicts between overlapping definitions.
 The result is a lithology log representing the dominant lithotype per depth interval.